 The FAA reviewed the relevant data, considered any comments received, and determined that air safety requires adopting this AD as proposed.
-Accordingly, the FAA is issuing this AD to address the unsafe condition on these products.
 Except for minor editorial changes, and any other changes described previously, this AD is adopted as proposed in the NPRM.
 None of the changes will increase the economic burden on any operator.